 Repurposing an old window into a Christmas Mirror Decoration

 Old Window Christmas Decoration: I have participated in my blogging buddies “Christmas Trash to Treasure Challenge”.
 I adore a “trash to treasure” challenge.
-It’s my favourite kind of crafting, turning the unloved into loved.
+It’s my favourite kind of crafting, turning the unloved into the loved.

 For this challenge, my trash was an old sash window.
 I revamped and upcycled this window into a vintage mirror and Christmas decoration.

 There are many lovely words that you just associate with Christmas.
 I love to use these words in my Christmas crafting projects.
 Last year I make some giant felt Fa La La letters.
 For this years upcycled Christmas decoration Jingle was my Christmas word of choice.